transiient/yeovil-college-esports/README.md

 * SCSS modules
 * @media queries

-### Still to do...

-* Optimise images

 ## Visit

 [Visit the site](https://vigorous-joliot-ac4a95.netlify.app).
 It's hosted on Netlify, which means it's automatically re-deployed when changes are pushed to the `master` branch!
+A `develop` branch exists for testing purposes.

 ## Local Hosting